N-z0/renamez/docs/description.md

 ## ℹ️ Description
 You may need to use this program to clean up file and directory names.
-Because normally all systems can handle *UTF8* names correctly,
+Because normally all systems should handle *UTF8* names correctly,
 But not the old *FAT* system and not all clouds/backup services.
 And the distinction between lowercase and uppercase is not always made.
-And some local programs also have problems with names including special characters.
+Also, some local programs misinterpret names containing special characters.
 Or maybe you just need easier reading and memorizing of names.

  - mode:'check'